fshowalter/franksmovielog.com-v1/content/reviews/0024-the-benson-murder-case-1930.md

 venue_notes: Unkown 480p
 ---

-Powell's third outing as amateur detective Phil Vance.
-After the disappointing Green Murder Case, the franchise returns to form with a closed-circle mystery pitting Powell against a notorious bootlegger.
-The thunder storm during the setup adds a nice gothic touch and the eccentric supporting cast adds the right touch of light comedy.
-The distance between Philo Vance and Nick Charles is getting smaller with Powell settling into the role.
+Powell's third outing as amateur detective Philo Vance.
+After the disappointing <span data-imdb-id="tt0019949">Green Murder Case</span> the franchise returns to form with a closed-circle mystery pitting Powell against a notorious bootlegger.
+The early thunderstorm generates a terrific atmosphere and the eccentric supporting cast sprinkles in the right dose of light comedy.

 I'd like to revisit a better print.
-All the uploads I found seem sourced from the same low-res scan.
+All the uploads online appear sourced from the same low-res scan.